sarthaksinha31/ETL-Pipeline-Covid-Vaccine-Distribution/README.md

-# ETL Pipeline using Dagster and Data Analysis to identify vaccine stock price correlation and its distribution
+# Investigating Vaccine Stock Price and Vaccine Distribution Correlation with a Dagster-based ETL Pipeline

 ## Project Overview